 So, let’s fast forward from 2011 to 2018.
 What are the main changes in my style?
 I still love the eighties and continue to have a penchant for gold, in-your-face jewellery and anything a little bold and brash.
 Hence why in theory there should still be plenty of space for leopard print in all its glorious tackiness.
 But I barely wear black nowadays.
 I’ve injected a lot more colour into my wardrobe, become a little less classic and more playful.
 And let’s not forget I can’t go without a strong lip these days.
 So it only felt right to match this shirt with a dose of one of my favourite colours, red.

-I love the fit of this shirt – it’s so chilled and effortless.
-Back in the day, I would have styled it with a black jersey skirt – but I’m loving this little skirt I bought from ASOS a few months ago and thought it was meant to be.
+I love the fit of this shirt I bought from ASOS a few months ago – it’s so chilled and effortless.
+Back in the day, I would have styled the shirt with a black jersey skirt – but I’m loving this little skirt and thought it was meant to be.

-I broke the red theme with bag from Mango – I don’t normally like the colour brown in any form of fashion but for some reason I completely fell for this bag from Mango, the cheaper alternative to one of Staud designs.
+I broke the red theme with bag from Mango – I don’t normally like the colour brown in any shape or form but for some reason I completely fell for this bag, the cheaper alternative to one of those Staud designs.
 My Vans are a big change from 2011 me – I hated trainers back then and now can’t enough of them, so long as they’re right for me (which seems to equal girlie/red/pink/printed).
 Leopard print and trainers – who would have known!

 I’m happy to report I wore this two nights ago peeps, two nights ago!
 It feels so good to be posting about an outfit that’s super recent and therefore oh-so-relevant, right?
 I wore it for a casual yet perfect date night – dinner, drinks and cinema that included the first spot of rain that London’s had in weeks.
 So welcome back leopard print – it feels good to have you back in my life!